Teach Kids Manners: Show Them Politeness Matters

 Be a Role Model

 Modeling behaviors is one of the most effective ways to teach manners.
 Children are more likely to imitate what they see their parents and caregivers doing.
-By being conscious of your own behavior and demonstrating good manners consistently, you can set a positive example for your child to follow.
+Be conscious of your behavior.
+Demonstrate good manners consistently.
+You can set a positive example for your child to follow.
 Here are some tips for being an effective role model in teaching manners:

 Exhibit respectful behavior: Always treat others with respect and kindness, whether you’re interacting with family, friends, or strangers.
 Show your child how to be polite, listen attentively, and empathize with others’ feelings.